Asininite/ObsidianVault/Obsidian Vault/! Placement/Operating Systems/Locality of Reference.md

+Locality of Reference describes the predictable tendency for programs to reuse data/instructions recently used (temporal) and to access data/instructions near those recently used (spatial).
+This principle is the bedrock upon which efficient caching and memory hierarchy management are built, allowing systems to bridge the speed gap between fast CPUs and slower memory/storage, ultimately leading to much better performance.

 - tendency of a CPU to access same set of memory locations repeatedly over a short period
 ### Temporal Locality ( Locality in Time)
 - if a memory location is referenced, it is likely to be referenced **soon**